open-feature/java-sdk-contrib/hooks/open-telemetry/README.md

 #### Custom dimensions (attributes)

 You can write your own logic to extract custom dimensions from [flag evaluation metadata](https://github.com/open-feature/spec/blob/main/specification/types.md#flag-metadata) by setting a callback to `dimensionExtractor`.
-Extracted dimensions will be added to successful falg evaluation spans.
+These extracted dimensions will be added to successful flag evaluation spans.

 ```java
  TracesHookOptions options = TracesHookOptions.builder()